methyl/xdomain-rails/README.md

 More sophisticated configuration is supported.

-By default, gem will load domain configuration as JSON from following ENV variables:
+By default, gem will load a domain configuration as JSON from following ENV variables:

 ```